Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 5 out of 9

 Source: S&P Capital IQ.
-NM = not meaningful; Wynn started paying a regular dividend in May 2010.
-Total score = number of passes.
+NM = not meaningful; Wynn started paying a regular dividend in 2010.
+Total score = number of passes. *Based on pre-announced dividend rate for 2013; excludes special dividends.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate the best investments from the rest.